-$$s_k = \sum{i=1}^n mc_i \tag{4}$$
+$$S_k = \sum{i=1}^n mc_i \tag{4}$$

-Firms total costs (tc) are the sum of fixed costs (\overline{c}) and salaries, which are variable costs (c) depending on the number of employees hired.
+Firms total costs (tc) are the sum of fixed costs (\bar{c}) and salaries, which are variable costs (c) depending on the number of employees hired.
 We did not consider any economies of scale.

-$tc = \overline{c} + c \cdot n$
+$tc = \bar{c} + c \cdot n$

 If the balance goes below zero then the company is considered bankrupt.
 When a firm becomes bankrupt, all employees are made unemployed and a new company is formed to take its place.
-The new company is not initialised randomly but sets its "gene" (i.e. company model and ne, oe and te values) by sampling a subset of the population of firms and copying the "gene" of the firm with highest, last cycle, profit.
-Also with some small probability the "gene" is "mutated" by applying small random changes to the company model and the ne, oe and te values.
+The new company is not initialised randomly but sets its "gene" (i.e. company model and ne, oe and st values) by sampling a subset of the population of firms and copying the "gene" of the firm with highest, last cycle, profit.
+Also with some small probability the "gene" is "mutated" by applying small random changes to the company model and the ne, oe and st values.
 This creates a weak evolutionary learning in which profit in the last cycle can be seen as a measure of fitness.
 The process is weak in the sense that we assume that inertia prevents firms' adaptation.
 Thus, learning is determined by firms' selection.
-In this respect, we assume that both company model and hiring policies are elements of core features that firms cannot easily adapt [42][43][44].
+In this respect, we assume that both company model and hiring policies are elements of core features that firms cannot easily adapt (Hannan and Freeman, 1977, 1984, 1989).